Before You Buy: Dodge Challenger Pros & Cons

 Pros of Owning a Dodge Challenger

-Muscle Car Performance:
+1. Muscle Car V8 Performance:

 The Dodge Challenger is known for its impressive performance.
 The base variant’s 305 hp V6 might be a bit underwhelming but you can always go for the punchy Hemi V8, which delivers plenty of power and torque.
 This makes for a thrilling driving experience and plenty of speed whenever you want it.